Anxiety, depression, substance abuse or physical impairments can interfere with work

 Cecelia Maples, a school bus driver in Kershaw County, was worried about losing her job.
 “I could barely walk and when I did, it was just agonizing pain,” she says.

-During an inservice meeting for county bus drivers she heard a presentation by Robbie Truesdale, a VR Client Services Specialist, about challenges that drivers might be facing, such as knee, shoulder or back pain; hypertension; diabetes; or stress and anxiety.
+During an inservice meeting for county bus drivers she heard a presentation by Robbie Truesdale, a VR Consumer Services Specialist, about challenges that drivers might be facing, such as knee, shoulder or back pain; hypertension; diabetes; or stress and anxiety.
 He then explained how VR services could help them overcome those challenges.

 Cecelia immediately called the Camden Area Office and a counselor arranged for her to see a specialist who determined that she has plantar fasciitis, a persistent form of repetitive strain injury.
 A VR rehabilitation technology engineer worked with Cecelia to provide an ergonomic back support and seat cushion for her bus, custom inserts for her shoes, splints that she wears at night and a custom-built support for her to use while driving.